nigelp/ai_comedian/README.md

 3. Configure API keys:
    - Get your Groq API key from [Groq](https://console.groq.com)
-   - Get your ElevenLabs API key from [ElevenLabs](https://elevenlabs.io)
+   - Get your Replicate API key from [Replicate](https://replicate.com)
-   - Add these to the application settings
+   - Open the application and click the menu button (top-left) to access settings
+   - Enter both API keys and select your preferred voice and AI model

 4. Run the application:
 ```bash